 - Killed 28 March 1901, Aged 33 , Boshof, South Africa

 This branch of the Montgomerie family first appear in New Cumnock in 1835 with the birth of John Montgomerie eldest child of shepherd James Montgomerie (born at Balmaclellan) and his wife Marion Ferguson (born at Sanquhar).
 Three years later the family moved to Bent, Ochiltree where six other children were born.

 James and Marion returned to New Cumnock in their later years and in 1875 they are living at Pathbrae where James is the tollkeeper at the Pathhead Check Bar, the house being leased by James Campbell, Road Surveyor, Ayr (born at Dalhanna).
-It was here that Marion died a year later and was buried at the Auld Kirkyard.
+It was here that Marion died a year later and was buried in the Auld Kirkyard.
 Granddaughter Mary McBain Montgomerie died in infancy the year after that.